 Living Learning Communities are organized around a shared academic major, a shared interest, or shared classification.
 No matter which Living Learning Community you select, you'll be surrounded by other students who share your interests!

 Take you pick and get the additional advantage of living in a Living Learning Community.

 has recognized the College of Business Administration as a "Best Business School"

 for six consecutive years.
 Students living in this learning community can expect to find a focus on skill development in the areas of management, business administration and entrepreneurship in an environment that focuses on exploring various majors, careers, and opportunities in the business world.

 Elementary / Early Childhood Education Learning Community (Lawther Hall):

 UNI's College of Education (COE) is known for having some of the most innovative teacher education programs

 in the country.
 Students in this learning community can expect to see a focus on educational topics related to elementary and early childhood education.
-First year students living in this community will be enrolled in at least one academic course with their housemates.

 Music Learning Community (Noehren Hall):

 The music learning community’s philosophy is to promote an understanding of music as a universal language.
 The community will support students in their development of an appreciation of music in a culturally diverse world.
 Students living in this community will participate in activities to prepare them for productive lives as teachers, performers, composers, scholars, and citizens.
-First year students living in this community will be enrolled in at least one academic course with their housemates.

 Honors Learning Community (Campbell Hall):